Table of Contents

-How to generate sosreport in rescue mode in Linux. sosreport command not found.
+How to generate sosreport in in RedHat and CentOS Linux. sosreport command not found.
 Collect sosreport in Linux rescue mode.
-How to run sosreport in rescue mode in CentOS or RHEL 7.
-Steps to collect sosreport by manually mounting the filesystem in Linux rescue mode.
-Unable to boot into rescue mode on software raid linux host.
+How to run sosreport in CentOS or RHEL 7.
+Steps to collect sosreport by manually mounting the filesystem in RedHat Linux .
+Unable to boot into rescue mode on software raid RedHat linux host. redhat sosreport.

 Steps to generate sosreport in Linux Rescue Mode